LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 ------------

 -  Microsoft SQL Server 2005--2012
--  The Lasso 9 machine must have the SQL Server client libraries installed.
+-  The Lasso Server machine must have the SQL Server client libraries installed.

    :OS X and Linux:
       The FreeTDS libraries need to be compiled and installed, for which the